BboxLab/openapi-mosel-nodejs/README.md

 npm run build
 ```

-## Tutorial: integrating the mosel-sdk package in a common js app.
+## Tutorial: integrating the mosel-sdk package in a common js app

 Requirements: